dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 If you have a different user that runs migrations, this could be a good option for that migration-specific Postgres user.
-The trade-off is that Elixir developers won't see this timeout as they write migrations and explore the call stack, versus role settings in the database that developers don't usually monitor.
+The trade-off is that Elixir developers won't see this timeout as they write migrations and explore the call stack since database role settings are in the database which developers don't usually monitor.

 ## Statement Timeout